github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/8213643003890447109/>`__.
 Many expressions flow to the same call.

 We see that we get several data-flow nodes for an expression as it flows towards a call (notice repeated locations in the ``call`` column).
 We are mostly interested in the "first" of these, what might be called the local source for the file name.
 To restrict attention to such local sources, and to simultaneously make the analysis more performant, we have the QL class ``LocalSourceNode``.
-We could simply demand that ``expr`` is such a node:
+We could demand that ``expr`` is such a node:

 .. code-block:: ql